genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/02_database-streaming-out/02_basics.md

 ### Encrypting user and passwords

-A script called `encryptUserPass` is provided with Genesis so we can encrypt our user and password before using it in **GenesisToDb**.
+A script called `encryptUserPass` is provided with Genesis, allowing us to encrypt our user and password before using it in GenesisToDb configuration.